 Q: Name one sound that makes you the most scared?

 J.S: There is a sound in nature that I have only heard late at night, in rural wooded areas.
 I still don’t know what it is.
 Some have told me that its a possum or a fox that makes the sound.
 To describe it, it sounds something in between a baby crying, a cat, and a porpoise all at once.
 When hearing that at night in the middle of nowhere, It’s very unsettling and haunting–right out of a horror movie.

 Q: What colors do you associate with the following sounds?
-Scraping, Wheezing, Cough, Scraping.
+Scraping, Wheezing, Cough, Rustling.

 J.S: That’s a loaded question and not a simple one to answer.
 However, I am excited that you ask.
 Color-hearing is a considerable part of my process.
 So I will attempt to give general applications to that question.
 Fair warning, you are asking a very neurotic person this question: